-The application contains the demo mode to demonstrate motor rotation.
-You can operate it using FreeMASTER.
+The other way to interact with the demo mode is to use the FreeMASTER tool.
 The FreeMASTER application consists of two parts: the PC application used for variable visualization and the set of software drivers running in the embedded application.
 Data is transferred between the PC and the embedded application via the serial interface.
-This interface is provided by the debugger included in the boards.
+This interface is provided by the CMSIS-DAP debugger included in the boards.

-The application can be remotely controlled using FreeMASTER (chapter Remote control using FreeMASTER)
+The application can be controlled using these two interfaces:

-- Using the Motor Control Application Tuning (MCAT) interface. - Setting a variable in the FreeMASTER Variable Watch.
+- The button on the MIMXRT1xxx-EVK development board (controlling the demo mode): - MIMXRT1010-EVK SW4 - Remote control using FreeMASTER (chapter Remote control using FreeMASTER): - Using the Motor Control Application Tuning (MCAT) interface. - Setting a variable in the FreeMASTER Variable Watch.